SBST-DPG/sbst-dpg/README.md

 We use [EvoSuite](https://github.com/EvoSuite/evosuite) with DynaMOSA as SBST and it runs test generation for all the classes with the allocated time budgets by BADS.

+See our paper, [Defect Prediction Guided Search-Based Software Testing](https://anjana-perera.github.io/papers/ASE20_Defect.pdf) for more details.

 # How to use SBST-DPG?

 Parameter Settings